grogers1102/Member-System/README.md

 # Member-System

-A member tracking system for our organization.
+Streamline member management with our organization's efficient tracking system.

 ## Table of Contents